stereosuper/essor/dest/wp-content/plugins/email-log/readme.txt

 As [recommended by Ozh][1], the Plugin has an uninstall hook which will clean up the database when the Plugin is uninstalled.

  [1]: http://sudarmuthu.com/blog/2009/10/07/lessons-from-wordpress-plugin-competition.html

+### Documentation

+You can find fully searchable documentation about using the plugin in the [doc section of the Email Log](https://wpemaillog.com/docs/) website.

 ### Development